appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/ssl-configuration.md

 # Overview

-Although auto-generated `global.yaml` template has HTTPS enabled by default, in our sample scenario and configuration was HTTPS disabled to keep it simple to understand.
+Although auto-generated `global.yaml` template has "HTTPS enabled" by default, in our sample scenario and configuration it was "HTTPS disabled" to keep it simple to understand.
 Refer [here](./installation.md#3-configure) for sample configuration told at installation.

 SSL configuration has some specific details for its own use cases and it should have a dedicated section.

-So, in this section we will document all details about configuring HTTPS with your own certificates for own domain.
+So, in this section we will document all the details about configuring HTTPS with your own certificates for your own domain.

 :::caution